rsgmx/test/linux01.md

 + ``15 == SIGTERM`` sent through KILL default.
 Terminated orderly.
 + ``20 == SIGSTP`` sent through [Ctrl-Z] == stop=suspend?

+#### Process identifier - parent process id - processgroup id

-Process Identifiers PID and PPID (ParentProcessID) Processgroup identifier PGID.
-SessionID.
+Process Identifier PID and PPID (ParentProcessID) Processgroup identifier PGID.
+Session id SID.

-A bash has a PID.
-A started subshell has a PID of its own, but the ParentID is the bash.
+A (main) bash has a PID.
+The main bash is a session leader, main bash PID is the session id.
+A started subshell bash has a PID of its own, but the ParentID is the PID of the (main) bash.

 All of the subprocesses have the same sessionid which is the PID for the main bash.
 Main bash is the sessionleader.